Adaobi07/sql/02_activities/assignments/design_a_logical_model.md

 Highlight at least two differences between it and your ERD.
 Would you change anything in yours?
 ```
 Your answer...

+In AdventureWorks Schema the level is Physical and technical database representation while in the ERD its Conceptual representation of data relationships
+In AdventureWorks Schema the format is SQL-based or detailed diagram with table definitions while the ERD is Abstract graphical diagram (rectangles, lines)
+In AdventureWorks Schema the purpose is Data types, constraints, indexes, primary/foreign keys while the ERD purpose is Entities, relationships, cardinality, attributes
 ```

 # Criteria